michaeljcalkins/historical-win-by-distance-probability/README.md

 1. How do winning streaks effect this trend?
 1. How does one recover from big draw downs?
 1. I'd like to see all these different scenarios charted out as graphs.
+1. What if you could close a losing spread and open one on the other side?